Many on "team patriarchy" condemned the comic, claiming that women have it too easy already and that men are the real victims here.

 'Women are just better at this stuff': is emotional labor feminism's next frontier? https://t.co/tMaa1Q1Tnj— The Guardian (@guardian) November 8, 2015

 Despite all this scientific data backing what literally everyone knows to be true, Mahindra's tweet was met with mixed responses from the Twitterverse.
 While the female population on the microblogging platform appreciated the recognition for their hard work, some male tweeters screamed, "Hey, we struggle too, OK?"
 For example, one guy tweeted: "Dear Mr. Anand, you too are becoming influenced with #misandry There has been a redefinition of roles for men and women.
-Men are owning up responsibility beyond that of a provider. #FeminismIsCancer."
+Men are owning up to responsibility beyond that of a provider. #FeminismIsCancer."
 Another male Twitter user went ahead and edited Carlin's comic to present an alternate reality that showed how the men are the ones having a hard time.
 Sigh.

 How about this sir pic.twitter.com/UFoCd8WU2H— भूपेंदर सिँह - #TeamBaan🏹 (@BS_Bhakuni) February 12, 2019